 Is your business or organization in need of a VoIP phone system?
 Depending on your type of organization and protocols for implementing new business communication tools, you may need to submit a VoIP Request for Proposal (RFP).
-An RFP will help you organize your needs in one place, and make the smartest decision on a new phone system.
+An RFP will help you organize your needs in one place, and make the smartest decision on choosing the best VoIP provider for your organization.

 What is a VoIP Request for Proposal (RFP)?